ramokz/phantom-camera-docs/docs/c-sharp-wrapper.md

 ```

 You may notice the perhaps slightly odd inclusion of `.AsPhantomCamera2D()` and the usage of `GetNode<Node2D>` instead of the more intuitive `GetNode<PhantomCamera2D>`.
 What it is doing is essentially casting the `Node2D` as a `PhantomCamera2D`, which allows for referencing the various public properties, methods, and signals available from the `PhantomCamera` `GDScript` class.
+This isn't a desired approach, but rather a compromise.
+Due to nodes and classes for the addon having been defined in `GDScript`, they cannot be treated _as_ natively in `C#` as ideally they should; hence the minor reference quirk here.

 The same approach is also needed for other addon nodes:
 ```csharp
 _pcam2D = GetNode<Node2D>("PathToNode").AsPhantomCamera2D(); // PhantomCamera2D
 _pcam3D = GetNode<Node3D>("PathToNode").AsPhantomCamera3D(); // // PhantomCamera3D